gdrosos/bloat-study-artifact/README.md

 ### Analyzing Reachability Results: RQ2:Relation between software bloat and software vulnerabilities (2nd paragraph of Section 2.4):

+**NOTE:** Ensure that you have at least 3GB of available disk space before running this step.

 In this sub-section, we describe how you can run our methodology from scratch for producing the security metrics used to answer RQ2.
 The steps are described in the second paragraph of Section 2.4.
 We split this process in 2 steps.
 The first includes using the GitHub advisory database to retrieve PyPI vulnerabilities and investigate whether they affect our dataset.
 This step does not have any prerequisites.
 To perform this operation, simply run: